-In connection with the Quarterly Report of Aqua Metals, Inc. (the "Company") on Form 10-Q for the quarterly period ended June 30, 2020, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), we, Stephen Cotton, President and CEO, and Judd Merrill, CFO, of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of Aqua Metals, Inc. (the "Company") on Form 10-Q for the quarterly period ended September 30, 2020, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), we, Stephen Cotton, President and CEO, and Judd Merrill, CFO, of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and condition and
+- 1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
+The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.

-By: /s/ Stephen Cotton Dated: August 4, 2020 Stephen Cotton
+By: /s/ Stephen Cotton Dated: October 22, 2020

+Stephen Cotton

 Title: President and CEO (Principal Executive Officer)

-By: /s/ Judd Merrill Dated: August 4, 2020
+By: /s/ Judd Merrill Dated: October 22, 2020

 Judd Merrill

-Title: CFO (Principal Financial Officer)